Install WCKD Forms on your server

 - A decision on SMTP (recommended) or a working server

-wf_config(outside the public web root in production when your layout allows it).
+mail()setup with a valid From address. - A private config location outside the public web root in production when your layout allows it.

 You place the product tree where your vhost can execute PHP and read static assets.